-Finding solutions beyond medication
+Finding solutions beyond medication for intractable epilepsy

 “At one point, we thought medications would be the whole solution to epilepsy, but we now know that’s not the case,” says Michael Smith, MD, director of the Rush Epilepsy Center.
 “Medications are just part of the equation.”

 For some individuals, surgery may be an option, but for others, the risks of surgery far outweigh the benefits.
 If seizures arise from multiple areas of the brain or from especially crucial areas, like the parts of the brain that control speech and movement, surgery could seriously impair the patient.

 To help this hard-to-treat population of epilepsy patients, investigators at Rush evaluate new avenues of treatment, including the following: